-- Attend a hearing – a sign up sheet will be sent out on the morning of the day of the round via email.
+- Attend a hearing – a sign-up sheet will be sent out before the round via email.
 Please alert the VPO in a timely manner if you submitted your budget on time but did not receive it.
 Hearings are informal and you need only yourself, your laptop and a working knowledge of your CIOs finances.
 Please arrive at the PAC a few minutes ahead of your designated time slot.
 Budget hearings for North Grounds groups are held over the phone with members of the Appropriations Committee.
 These hearings will be held at the same time as the ones on Central Grounds (6:00 p.m. -8:00 p.m. on designated Wednesdays).
 There will be a separate tab on the spreadsheet for North Grounds CIO’s to sign up for phone hearings.

 - Wait.
 It usually takes the appropriations committee and the VPO about 10 days to process funding requests.
 When the allocated amounts (the amount of money your club is receiving) are uploaded to atUVA you will get an email notification.